Headington Hill

 Looking up at the upper floors of the Teaching building's central atrium

-What can I expect to see in the new teaching building?
+What can I see in the new teaching building?

 Three students working on a racing car on the ground floor of the Teaching building on the Headington Hill site

-The teaching building will be accessible 24 hours a day and transform teaching, learning and research.
+The teaching building is accessible 24 hours a day and is transforming teaching, learning and research.
 Across three floors, the teaching building includes innovations such as an immersion lab for teaching, research, and industry engagement, robotics labs with industry leading equipment, 3D printing technology, and a dedicated computer suite with the latest industry-standard software for deep learning.

 The building adopts a wide range of emerging technologies such as Virtual Reality (VR), Mixed Reality (MR) and Augmented Reality (AR).
 A centre-piece is the Virtual Reality Cave, allowing students from multiple disciplines to create virtual buildings and towns, use interactive CAD design and disassemble a Formula 1 car to test changes to its design.
 A central atrium and cafe links the teaching building’s three floors with a number of break-out spaces to support group learning and collaboration.